Leaving the Scene of a Crash

 - damage to attended property (such as another occupied vehicle on the roadway).

-In some cases, crimes for leaving the scene of a crash can be charged as a felony.
+Some crimes for leaving the scene of a crash can be charged as a felony.
 The penalties for the felony versions of leaving the scene of a crash are determined by the type of injury caused by the crash including:

 - non-serious bodily injury under 316.027(2)(a) which is a third-degree felony;